 The sessions are held in Room 23, which is our transition classroom.
 At the visits pre-schoolers have the opportunity to meet and build positive relationships with their first teacher and other children in the class before starting school.
 They can become familiar with the environment and classroom expectations in a safe, gentle way before their first day.

 Parents are able to bring their children for as many visits as they need; some children are happy with three visits, some need more to feel confident about starting school.
-The classroom is busy at this time; with the children in the class, the visitors and their parents.
-Because of this, we ask that other younger children from the family do not attend the school visit with the pre-schooler.
 Parents must stay with their child during these visits.
 It’s also a great opportunity for you to get to know other parents!

 Wednesday afternoon transition visits will look similar to this: